snake-soda/learning-frontend-js/README.md

-# learning-frontend-js
+# vanilla-shack
-This repo contains files I've used to experiment and learn HTML, CSS, &amp; JavaScript
+A website that serves as a playground for learning Vanilla HTML, CSS, &amp; JavaScript